Maryland Small Business

 This article explains what a Community Development Corporation (CDC) is and sets forth some of the steps to starting one in Maryland.

-If you are a non-profit organization thinking about 501(c)(3) tax exempt status, but are concerned about the costs and paperwork, or if you are not yet in a position to apply (e.g. you have not filed with the state to become a corporation or you do not have a Board of Directors in place), then a fiscal sponsorship is an alternative option for your organization.
+If you are a non-profit organization thinking about 501(c)(3) tax exempt status, but are concerned about the costs and paperwork, or if you are not yet in a position to apply, then a fiscal sponsorship may be an alternative option for your organization.

 One or more people may form an LLC.
 This article will be most helpful to a single owner, also called a “member,” who wants to form an LLC.